 - All personal belongings: backpacks, bags, coats, hats, books, notes, cell phones, etc.; are to be left by the entrance of the room in which the exam is given.
-Hats with brims cannot be worn during exams. - Food is not permitted during the exam. - Cell phones should be off.
-For any student who uses a cell phone to tell time, you will need to either use the clock in the room, or a wristwatch. - Students are not permitted to talk with one another for any reason during the exam. - Questions about the exam items will not be permitted.
+Hats with brims cannot be worn during exams. - Students may ask the proctor for permission to use foam ear plugs for noise cancelation before the exam begins.
+No other headphones or noise canceling items may be used unless you have been granted a previous accommodation by ODS. - Food is not permitted during the exam. - Cell phones should be off.
+For any student who uses a cell phone to tell time, you will need to either use the clock in the room, or a wristwatch. - Students are not permitted to talk with one another for any reason during the exam.

+- Questions about the exam items will not be permitted.
 If for some reason a student has a question that one feels must be asked, one can use the notes feature on Examsoft to write a question for faculty review.
-The "questioned" item must be answered, or no credit will be given.

-- While we encourage each student to use the restroom prior to the exam, if it becomes absolutely necessary to use the restroom, please follow the following procedure: - i.
+The "questioned" item must be answered, or no credit will be given. - While we encourage each student to use the restroom prior to the exam, if it becomes absolutely necessary to use the restroom, please follow the following procedure: - i.
 Raise your hand to request the break. - ii.
 Only one student can leave at a time. - iii.
 Show the proctor that you have hidden your exam on your device. - iv.
 Do not take any personal belongings of any type with you. - When you are finished with your exam, submit it on ExamSoft and show the proctor the screen with confirmation.
 Then get your personal belongings and leave as quickly and quietly as possible.
 Do not communicate with anyone in the room, even if you are finished with your exam. - When just outside the exam room, please be respectful of those taking the test, and remain quiet until you leave the area.